sonofeft/PyHatch/docs/pylint.rst

 will disable the pylint warning message C0321 ("more than one statement on a single line").

 In my opinion, the greatest benefit of Pylint_ is to simply draw your attention to a questionable piece of code and make you think about it.
-Each *disable* comment is a testament to the fact that your judgement is better than some rigid set of guidelines.
+Each *disable* comment is a testament to the fact that your judgment is better than some rigid set of guidelines.

 Check out `Pylint Documentation`_ for further documentation.